 Additionally, Carlos not only served as president of the McHenry County Bar Association, he was president and president-elect of the Stateline SHRM Chapter.
 He continues to be active in leadership for the Illinois State Bar Association’s labor and employment and local government related committees, speaking on these issues at the state and local level.
-Carlos is a member of the Leadership Greater McHenry County Class of 2013, and sits on the Regional Board of the Mercy Health System and the Board of Directors of the Friends of McHenry County College Foundation.
+Carlos is a member of the Leadership Greater McHenry County Class of 2013, and sits on the Regional Board of the Mercy Health System and is member of the Board of Trustees for McHenry County College.

 Born in El Salvador, Carlos attended college and law school in Boston.
 He is a fluent Spanish speaker.

 - Past Chair of the Illinois State Bar Association Section Councils for Local Government Law from 2009-2010.